tfazli/stm_cmake_template/README.md

 git submodule update --init --recursive --remote
 ```
 4. Go to /third-party/src and make a copy of ***"custom_environment.template"*** file with ***"custom_environment"*** name (without ".template" postfix)
-5. Inside this new file modify `GCC_CUSTOM` variable to your compiler route
+5. Inside this new file modify `GCC_CUSTOM` variable to your compiler route and `MCFLAGS` with the compiler flags needed for your specific microcontroller (if needed).
 6. Go one directory up and run `build_third_party.sh` script
 7. Create /BUILD directory near /Project directory
 8. Import CMakeLists.txt file from /Project directory into your IDE.
 This should create a new project.